Wall Street Pummels CMS Energy Corporation (CMS) After Recent Earnings Report

 Barclays gave a rating of “Overweight” to CMS, setting the target price at $67 in the report published on March 10th of the current year.

-During the last 5 trading sessions, CMS fell by -2.60%, which changed the moving average for the period of 200-days by +6.18% in comparison to the 20-day moving average, which settled at $62.64.
-In addition, CMS Energy Corporation saw 3.34% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CMS rose by +2.97%, which changed the moving average for the period of 200-days by +5.57% in comparison to the 20-day moving average, which settled at $63.30.
+In addition, CMS Energy Corporation saw 6.87% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading